whitemike889/notcat/README.md

 Planned future sequences are:

 ```
-%(H:key)    arbitrary hints
 %(A:key)    actions (these will probably be exposed in other ways as well)
 %c          category
 ```

-Notcat will support a "format" hint, which will (for that notification only) control the output format of the notification.
+Notcat supports a string-typed "format" hint, which (for that notification only) overrides the format of the notification.

 In addition to the overall format, notcat will (in the future) support a number of flags for processing markup and hyperlinks in the notification body, rather than simply not supporting them (as it does now) or stripping them indiscriminately (as it will soon).

 ## onnotify and onclose

 Notcat will support optional `--onnotify=[cmd]` and `--onclose=[cmd]` flags, which will allow users to specify arbitrary processes to spawn upon receipt and expiration of notifications.
-Notcat will pass the filled-in value of its format string as the arguments to those processes.
+Notcat will pass the expanded value of its format strings as the arguments to those processes.

 `--onnotify` will default to `echo` (and an explicit value of `echo` will be short-circuited to notcat's internal printing logic), and `--onclose` will default to nothing at all.
 This matches notcat's current behavior.

-Details regarding splitting and quoting the arguments to spawned processes are yet to be designed.

 ## TODO, fixes, roadmap